Indoqa/indoqa-react-redux/README.md

 We invent nothing new, this archetype is just a composition of useful tools and plugins.
 In addition to vanilla react and redux, we set up the following:

-  * react-promise-middleware to support 'fetch' and other promises in actions
+  * react-promise-middleware to support 'fetch' and other async operations in actions
   * react-multi to optionally dispatch multiple actions at once
   * dependency injection to optionally access the current state and other environment information in actions
   * immutable.js to be used as state in reducers